Emily-Keymon/VBA-of-Wall-Street/README.md

   * The total stock volume of the stock.

-* Conditional formatting that highlights positive change in green and negative change in red.
+* You should also have conditional formatting that will highlight positive change in green and negative change in red.

-* Returns the stock with the "Greatest % increase", "Greatest % Decrease" and "Greatest total volume".
+* The result should look as follows.